Peter Jenni: Invited lectures and outreach

 Peter Jenni is frequently invited to give public lectures on experimental particle physics at the LHC.
+In 2011 he gave a talk Highlights of ATLAS at the international symposium on subnuclear physics held in Vatican City.
 Jenni is well known for his efforts to involve also physicists from countries that are not CERN member states in the construction of the ATLAS experiment.
 As a Spokesperson he frequently interacted with scientists from all five continents as well as with many funding agencies and science authorities.
 Thanks to his efforts many universities and institutes from a wide variety of countries became members of the ATLAS Collaboration making it a truly international experiment.